datanav/docs/technical/powerofficego-wave.rst

 --------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a Wave Vendor must be established.

-A new Wave Vendor will be created from a Powerofficego Customers if it is connected to a Powerofficego Supplier, or Suppliers that is synchronized into Wave.
+A new Wave Vendor will be created from a Powerofficego Customers if it is connected to a Powerofficego Supplier, Customers, or Suppliers that is synchronized into Wave.

 Once a link between a Powerofficego Customers and a Wave Vendor is established, it will keep in sync between the two systems, regardless of where it is edited.